nextlevelplay/todolist/README.md

 # todolist
 To do list - Made only on BE side.
-Used Node.js, express, mongoose (For mongoDB) and express handlebars.
+Used: Node.js, express, mongoose (For mongoDB) and express handlebars.